Skip to main content

 Ever since coming to grips with Claude Code, I find myself asking:

-What aspects of products have patterns such that an LLM can generate derivations of them which are still valuable to users?
+What aspects of products have patterns such that an LLM can generate derivations which are still valuable to users?

 This question cuts to the heart of agent-first product design.
 It is not just about making features easier to build, but rather identifying the fundamental product patterns that AI agents can meaningfully extend, customize, and scale for individual users.
 The value lies not in the initial product, but in the infinite variations and personalizations that agents can generate from well-designed foundations.